Who is that girl idling on the back seat

 needs no proof of life greater than traction.

 Carlyon Blackman is a Barbadian poet.
-Previous and forthcoming publications in print and online include Bim: Arts for the 21st Century, The Caribbean Writer, St. Somewhere Journal, tongues of the ocean, Poui Magazine (University of the West Indies, Cave Hill) and As Us journal.
-Carlyon was awarded 2nd prize in the Frank Collymore Literary Endowment Awards (Barbados) in 2012 for a body of work entitled, Ars Poetica.
-Carlyon can be reached at email@example.com.
+Previous and forthcoming publications in print and online include Bim: Arts for the 21st Century, The Caribbean Writer, St. Somewhere Journal, tongues of the ocean, Poui Magazine (University of the West Indies, Cave Hill), and As Us journal.
+Carlyon was awarded second prize in the Frank Collymore Literary Endowment Awards (Barbados) in 2012 for a body of work entitled, Ars Poetica.